Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ),
 ) <summary-of-distributed-mpscs>

-In the following sections, we present first the one-sided-communication primitives that we assume will be available and then our proposed distributed MPSC queue wrappers in detail.
+In the following sections, we present first the one-sided-communication primitives that we assume will be available in our distributed algorithm specification and then our proposed distributed MPSC queue wrappers in detail.
 Any other discussions about theoretical aspects of these algorithms such as linearizability, progress guarantee, performance model are deferred to @theoretical-aspects[].

 In our description, we assume that each process in our program is assigned a unique number as an identifier, which is termed as its *rank*.
 The numbers are taken from the range of `[0, size - 1]`, with `size` being the number of processes in our program.